jwildeboer/c4processweb/index.md

 ## Why does this site exist?

-To promote the [Collective Code Construction Contract](/C4/).
+To promote the [Collective Code Construction Contract (C4)](/C4/).
 To research its use in practice, not limited to Open Source/Free Software projects, but as part of an exploration to transpose the principles of C4 to other fields of community-led behaviours and actions.

 [Read more](/blog/2023-03-27/)

 ### C4

 The [Collective Code Construction Contract (C4)](/c4/) is an evolution of the github.com Fork + Pull Model, aimed at providing an optimal collaboration model for free software projects.
+This site explores its feasability also beyond that.

 ### License &mdash; GPLv3 or later